 There is no fountain of youth or silver bullet that’s going to stop aging and cure all that ails you.
 That’s the bad news.
-The good news is that certain supplements support aspects of our health that have massive ripple effects throughout the rest of our being.
+The good news is that certain supplements support aspects of our health that have ripple effects throughout the body.
 N-Acetyl Cysteine (NAC) may prove to be one of those supplements, though recent research raises questions about its long-term safety.

-Clinical research into NAC has yielded promising results, especially in trials investigating its use for respiratory health and its purported antioxidant power.
-Its most commonly touted benefit is its ability to increase your body’s glutathione levels, which is a powerful antioxidant.
+Clinical research into NAC has yielded promising results in trials investigating its use for respiratory health1 and its purported antioxidant power.2 Its most commonly touted benefit is its ability to increase your body’s glutathione levels, which is a powerful antioxidant.
 There are some big caveats here, which we’ll get into later, but there’s no denying that NAC is one of the most popular supplements on the market.

-Because of its tremendous potential, dozens of supplement manufacturers sell NAC in capsule or powder form, making it tough to know which company offers the best product.
 Our guide walks you through everything you need to know about NAC’s potential benefits and risks and gives you recommendations for the best possible product for your needs.

 If you’re pressed for time, here are our top recommendations: